hannesdatta/course-dprep/content/docs/course/syllabus.md

 ### Learning goals

 The increasing complexity of data (e.g., scraped from the Internet)[^1] and analytics (e.g., requiring high-performance computing) need a novel way of working to efficiently manage empirical marketing research projects.
-Therefore, in this course, you (1) develop your coding skills in R ("code"), (2) collaborate on research projects using GitHub ("collaborate"), (3) automate your research pipeline end-to-end ("automate").
+Therefore, in this course, you (1) develop your coding skills in R ("code"), (2) collaborate on research projects using GitHub ("collaborate"), and (3) automate your research pipeline end-to-end ("automate").
 The three principles ("code-collaborate-automate") are applied along the typical research workflow (i.e., data exploration, preparation, analysis, and reporting).
 They specifically zoom in on engineering data sets from complex raw data and disseminate research findings in a novel way (e.g., using apps).

 [^1]: For example, see the data sections in these papers: [Building a user panel of music consumption from Spotify](http://tiu.nu/spotify), [Preparing a panel data set on electronics sales and marketing mix activities across thousands of brands](https://journals.sagepub.com/doi/10.1177/00222437211058102).